joebobmiles/SUBLEQ-cpp/docs/syntax.md

 When writing a SUBLEQ program, it's useful to "suppress" branching if the result of a SUBLEQ is less than or equal to zero.
 This can be done by telling the SUBLEQ command to instead branch to the next cell in memory, which would be the beginning of the next SUBLEQ command.
-This can be tedious to do by hand, so the SUBLEQ assembler has a built in operator - the "next address" operator or `?`.
-For an example:
+This can be taxing on the programmer if they had to keep track of what address was the next one.
+To simplify this, the SUBLEQ assembler has a built-in operator for representing the next address:
+`?`.
+Here's what our example code looks like with the next address operator:

 ```
-0 1 ?
+0, 1, ?
-0 1 ?
+0, 1, ?
-0 0 -1
+0, 0, -1
 ```

 This performs SUBLEQ on the cells 0 and 1 twice before exiting.
 (The effect of this inverts the value in cell 1 from 1 to -1 and back again.)
-This operator also has a few other uses, namely subtracting the value at an address from itself (`?
-1 ?`) and changing the value of a branch address (`1 ?
-3`).
+This operator also has a few other uses, namely subtracting the value at an address from itself (`?, 1, ?`) and changing the value of a branch address (`1, ?, 3`).